cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 Hartzog and Silbey end their paper with a warning: "Because AI is anathema to the well-being of our critical institutions, absent rules mitigating AI's cancerous spread, the only roads left lead to social dissolution."

-That sounds dramatic for a legal academic paper.
-But I think they're right—and I think it applies to our institutions too.
+That's strong language for a legal academic paper.
+But I think they're right.
+And I think it applies to our institutions too.

 Software development teams that fully embrace "reflexive AI usage" will find their expertise pipelines broken, their decision-making processes hollowed out, their human connections atrophied.
 The theory will die.
 The code will remain, but nobody will understand it.
 And then the institutional knowledge will be gone, and no amount of AI will bring it back.